 Holiday rentals equal holiday happiness

-I would recommend using HouseTrip for your holiday rental apartment needs, for an extended visit to London or other major city.
+I would recommend using HouseTrip for your holiday rental apartment needs, if you need to find an apartment in London or other major city.
 HouseTrip was easy to deal with, and helped out promptly when we experienced problems during the booking process.
 The quality of the rental property was high, and met our needs and expectations.

 Having your own home-away-from-home crash pad is a luxury, but it doesn’t have to come with a luxe price.
 If you are a family of four (or more), it’s often a challenge to find adequate hotel accommodations in Europe.
 Many European city hotel rooms cannot accommodate everyone, and renting two separate rooms is prohibitively expensive.
 Having the extra space, as well as some kitchen facilities, offers the comforts of home, while saving important vacation dollars that can be better spent on riding the London eye or visiting Versailles.